FICG 40 INDUSTRY SECTION ANNOUNCES PROJECTS SELECTED FOR DOCULAB: DOCUMENTARY LAB

 Dir.
 Diego Ercolano

-A group of actors and actresses prepare a performance installation about some of the events that took place the year before the last military dictatorship in Argentina and about the case of Coca Maggi, a university professor and dean who was kidnapped and murdered in Argentina by the fascist group Concentración Nacional Universitaria (CNU) in May 1975.
-While preparing the installation and rehearsing the scenes, the actors and actresses reflect on the problems of representing the past and the challenges of building collective memory.
+A group of actors and actresses is preparing a performance installation about events that took place in the year leading up to Argentina’s last military dictatorship, as well as the case of Coca Maggi, a professor and university dean who was kidnapped and murdered in Argentina by the fascist group Concentración Nacional Universitaria (CNU) in May 1975.
+As they prepare the performance and rehearse the scenes, the actors and actresses reflect on the problems of representing the past and the challenges of constructing collective memory.

 K’allpanakuy Orcconchiskunapi (Fury in the Andes – Rage in the Andes) | Mexico, Peru, United States, Canada

-Socially committed, participatory and experimental film that blurs the boundaries between ethnography, documentary and fiction.
-It takes place in the immersive geography of the Peruvian Andes, offering a powerful exploration of indigenous struggle.
-Created in collaboration with inhabitants of the Quechua region of Chumbivilcas, it reinterprets and subverts historical and contemporary narratives related to social conflicts.
-Drawing from their own desires for emancipation, community members co-created an uncensored narrative that celebrates indigenous cultural practices, reconfigured as acts of resistance.
+A socially engaged, participatory, and experimental film that blurs the lines between ethnography, documentary, and fiction.
+Set against the immersive landscape of the Peruvian Andes, it offers a powerful exploration of the indigenous struggle.
+Created in collaboration with residents of the Quechua region of Chumbivilcas, it reinterprets and subverts historical and contemporary narratives related to social conflicts.
+Drawing on their own desires for emancipation, community members co-created an uncensored narrative that celebrates indigenous cultural practices, reconfigured as acts of resistance.

-The story of Matininó begins when Idaliz Villanueva decides to flee with her two daughters María and Desirée - just 6 months and 7 years old - from a violent marriage.
-Thirty years later, the effects of violence continue to reverberate in her family and more broadly in her home, Puerto Rico, where a state of emergency has just been declared in the wake of gender-based violence.
-To make sense of their family narrative and empower their community, the women of the Villanueva-Rodriguez-Ramos family come together to write and star in a fantasy film where women hold the power.
+Matininó’s story begins when Idaliz Villanueva decides to flee a violent marriage with her two daughters, María and Desirée—who were just 6 months and 7 years old.
+Thirty years later, the effects of that violence continue to reverberate within her family and, more broadly, in her homeland, Puerto Rico, where a state of emergency has just been declared in response to gender-based violence.
+To make sense of their family’s story and empower their community, the women of the Villanueva-Rodríguez-Ramos family come together to write and star in a fantasy film where women hold the power.

-My family decided to sell the Motel on a Lake.
-After 25 years in Wisconsin, USA, Aunt Bibi and Uncle Oskar are about to end a life cycle.
-In their 70s, they feel strong enough to embark on one last journey: a return to their origins.
-Motel on a Lake is our farewell letter.
+My family decided to sell the Lakefront Motel.
+After 25 years in Wisconsin, United States, Aunt Bibi and Uncle Oskar are closing this chapter of their lives.
+At 70 years old, they feel strong enough to embark on one last journey: a return to their roots.
+Lakefront Motel is our farewell letter.

 No Money, No Honey | Chile, Argentina, United States